tylerharter/cs301-projects/spring19/p6/README.md

 ## Q10: what is the highest-rated wine variety made in "Spain"?

-## Q11: what is the average points-per-dollar (PPD) ration of the "Heitz" winery?
+## Q11: what is the average points-per-dollar (PPD) ratio of the "Heitz" winery?

 In this question, we're trying to find the best value using the `points` (the rating) and `price` (cost in dollars) columns.